novoda/github-reports/db-layer/README.md

 ### Configuration

-To configure the database, you need to have, in the root project directory, a `database.credentials` file with the following properties defined:
+To configure the database you need to have a `database.credentials` file in the root project directory, with the following properties defined:

 * `DB_USER`, username for the database instance
 * `DB_PASSWORD`, password for the database instance
 * `DB_CONNECTION_STRING`, JDBS connection string to the database instance

-For an example, see the [`database.credentials.sample` file](../database.credentials.sample)
+For an example, see the [`database.credentials.sample` file](../database.credentials.sample);

 ### Usage